 Q: What is the cost of SummerSongs and what is included in the price?

-A: The base price for SummerSongs is $998.
-The price includes lodging at the Stony Point Center in dorm-style semi-private rooms (two beds) w/ shared baths (3 rooms share one bath) [Please note: we are strongly encouraging single rooms in 2022, which start at $1499.00].
+A: The lowest price for SummerSongs 2022 is $1299.
+The price includes shared lodging at the Stony Point Center in dorm-style semi-private rooms (two beds) w/ shared baths (3 rooms share one bath) [Please note: we are strongly encouraging single rooms in 2022, which start at $1499.00].
 The lodges include communal areas with refrigerators and storage.
 In addition, all meals are included (wonderful local and organic food, some grown right on the property!) as well as all classes, one-on-one coaching, performances, jams and other activities.
 Private rooms and other upgrades are available for a fee on a first-come first-served basis.

 Q: What differentiates SummerSongs from other music camps?